zainaftab2225/zainaftab2225.github.io/_genderstudies/introduction-to-gender-studies.md

   1. **Sexual Identity**: the physical identity at birth.
   2. **Gender Identity**: the self-consciousness of one's own gender.
   3. **Gender Role**: the public expression of gender identity.

+- Basic Terminologies:
+  1. **Cisgender**: A person who is born with male characteristics and identify today as a man or vice versa is called cisgender.
+  2. **Transgender**: A person who is born with male characteristics and identify today as a woman or some other gender is called transgender.
+  3. **Sexual Orientation**: Classification of individuals as heterosexual, bisexual, or homosexual based on their emotional and sexual attractions.
+  4. **Heterosexual**: Attraction to people of the opposite sex.
+  5. **Homosexual**: Attraction to people of the same sex.
+  6. **Cross-Dresser**: Transgenders who dress in clothing of the other sex.
+  7. **Transsexual**: People whose sexual identity has been changed by sex reassignment surgery or hormone treatment.
+  8. **LGBTQ**: Lesbians-Gays-Bi-Trans-Queer

 | Sex | Gender |
 |------- | ---------|